Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 What are the benefits of eating sourdough?

-Sourdough is known and loved for its health benefits.
-While sourdough does contain the gut-friendly bacteria lactobacillus, these probiotics are killed off in baking so it doesn't translate to probiotic absorption.
-However, sourdough is still a fermented food, meaning the bacteria and wild yeast living within the starter predigest the starches in the flour, making the food easier to digest for you as well as potentially keep your blood sugar more stable.
-For these reasons, it is believed that sourdough can improve or help ease the gut.
+Sourdough is widely appreciated for its health benefits.
+Although it contains gut-friendly bacteria like lactobacillus, these probiotics are killed off during the baking process, so they don’t contribute to probiotic absorption.
+However, sourdough is still a fermented food, meaning the bacteria and wild yeast in the starter help to predigest the starches in the flour.
+This process makes the bread easier to digest and may help stabilize blood sugar levels.
+Because of this, sourdough is often believed to support gut health.

-For those living with Celiac Disease (like myself), we tend to ingest a lot of rice in many different ways and forms.
-Sourdough can give you the opportunity to ingest more different types of grains, including sorghum, millet, or buckwheat.
+For those with Celiac Disease (like myself), we often rely on rice in various forms.
+Sourdough offers a chance to incorporate different types of grains, such as sorghum, millet, or buckwheat, into your diet.

 Can you really make a gluten free sourdough starter?